Enhanced Redundancy Protection for Pregnancy and New Parents

 End: 18 months from the child’s date of birth if the employer was notified before the end of the maternity leave.
 If the employer was not notified, then 18 months from the Expected Week of Childbirth.

-Employee who has suffered a miscarriage: pregnancy.
+Employee who has suffered a miscarriage: Start: When the employer is notified of the pregnancy.

 End: 2 weeks after the end of the pregnancy for pregnancies ending before 24 weeks.